WeirdKittyZ/ClancyGroup/_posts/2023-06-14-sample-prep.md

 toc:  true
 ---

+_This is the grinding and pelleting reminder for sample preparation_

 ## Grinding
 - Take the crucible out of the furnace
 - Choose a medium mortar, clean it with acetone.